matiasurbano/brackets-extensions/README.md

-brackets-extensions
+Best Brackets Extensions
 ===================

-These are a compilations of my favorite brackets extensions.
+A compilations of my favorite brackets extensions.